The Most Common Questions a Winnipeg Dentist Receives

-Do dentist install braces?
+Do dentists install braces?

-What is plaque and how does a dentist remove it?
+What is plaque, and how does a dentist remove it?

-What is tartar and how does a dentist remove it?
+What is tartar, and how does a dentist remove it?

 Tartar (aka calculus) is hardened, mineralized plaque.
-Minerals in saliva cause soft plaque to calcify and harden onto the teeth like cement.
+Minerals in saliva cause soft plaque to calcify and harden onto teeth like cement.
 Tartar cannot be brushed off with a toothbrush.
-Dental hygienists remove tartar by scaling the teeth with instruments specially designed for tartar removal.
+Dental hygienists remove tartar by scaling teeth with instruments specially designed for tartar removal.

 How does your practice clean teeth?

-Is the X-ray technology you use safe?
+Is the x-ray technology you use safe?